ntsmk/voicemail-urgency-detection/README.md

 ## 🚀 What is this?

-- Analyze voicemail transcriptions using NLP to detect urgency.
+- Analyze voicemail transcriptions using machine learning to detect urgency.
 - Fine-tune a machine learning model with Google Vertex AI for more acurate detection.

 ---